Welcome to South Capitol

 South Capitol began its significant growth in the 1920s, as Santa Fe experienced a surge in its middle-class population and an expansion of its railways.
 Due to the rising housing need, single-family homes in a mix of architectural styles—including Craftsman, Territorial, adobe, and Pueblos—sprang up across the neighborhood to rest in harmony with the historic houses already present.

 The city’s continued development has meant that this variety carries well into modernity, and the current-day South Capitol is a hip blend of cultures and styles.
 The unique juxtaposition of bungalows and historic adobes ensures that every home feels personal and one-of-a-kind.
-Along with magnificent million-dollar residences, you’ll find one-bedroom condos and apartments and more modest single-family dwellings.
+In addition to magnificent million-dollar residences, South Capitol, Santa Fe's real estate also features one-bedroom condos and apartments along with more modest single-family dwellings.

 What to Love